Calle Málaga: Release

+It opened the 37th Palm Springs International Film Festival on 2 January 2026.
+It was selected as the opening film for the official selection of the 29th Málaga Film Festival.

-Calle Málaga had its world premiere at the 82nd Venice International Film Festival at the Venice Spotlight section.
-It had its North American premiere at the 2025 Toronto International Film Festival on 9 September 2025 at the Special Presentations section.
-Ad Vitam acquired the film's French distribution and it will be theatrically released in France on 18 March 2026.
-Caramel Films will release theatrically the film in Spain on 27 March 2026.
+Ad Vitam acquired the film's French distribution and originally set an 18 March 2026 theatrical release date, later advanced to 25 February 2026.
+Caramel Films is set to release the film in Spanish theatres on 1 April 2026.

 Strand Releasing acquired North American distribution rights.
 Rights were also sold in Australia and New Zealand (Potential), Austria (Panda Lichtspiele), Benelux (Cinéart), Germany (Pandora), Italy (Movies Inspired), Greece (Danaos), Hungary (Cirko Film), Morocco (Zaza Films), Poland (Gutek), Portugal (Leopardo Filmes), Scandinavia (Future Film), and Switzerland (Filmcoopi).

 Reception

 For Deadline, film reviewer Pete Hammond writes the film is "a lovely ode to growing old but not giving in to age" and calls it "a joy largely because of its veteran star who envelops the screen."

+Sergio F. Pinilla of Cinemanía rated Calle Málaga 3½ out of 5 stars, declaring it a "comforting, luminous, and cathartic" film.

+On the review aggregator website Rotten Tomatoes, 98% of 41 critics' reviews are positive.
+The website's consensus reads: "Anchored by a resplendent turn from Carmen Maura, Calle Málagas modest scale belies an outsize charm and wisdom as it gently celebrates the right to self-determination."
+On Metacritic, the film has a weighted average score of 73 out of 100 based on 12 critics, which the site labels as "generally favorable" reviews.